Argyrochosma pilifera: Taxonomy

 Notholaena pilifera was first described by Rolla M. Tryon Jr. in 1956.
-The description is based on material collected by José Sanchez in Morelos.
+The description is based on material collected by José Sanchez in Morelos; the type specimen is José Sanchez S. 98 at the United States National Herbarium.
 The hairs on the axes and underside of the leaf distinguish it from similar species in the genus, and presumably inspired the epithet pilifera, meaning "hair-bearing".
 While Tryon considered it impossible to reasonably subdivide Notholaena into sections based on the data available at the time, both Edwin Copeland and Weatherby himself had suggested in the 1940s that a group of ferns related to N. nivea might represent a distinct genus of its own.
 This was finally addressed in 1987 by Michael D. Windham, who was carrying out phylogenetic studies of these genera.
 He elevated Notholaena sect.
 Argyrochosma to become the genus Argyrochosma, and transferred this species to that genus as A. pilifera.
 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. pilifera, as part of a program to consolidate the cheilanthoid ferns into that genus.

 It lies within a subclade of the genus that also contains A. delicatula, A. incana, A. peninsularis, A. pallens, and A. palmeri.
 All members of the clade share pale farina principally composed of terpenoid compounds, unlike the dihydrostilbenoids found in the farina of other members of the genus.